DevelAngel/swayr/README.md

   the form `#w:<workspace>` where the hash and `w:` shortcut are optional can be used to move it to a new workspace.
-* `move-focused-to` moves the currently focused container or window to the selected workspace, container, or window.
+* `move-focused-to` moves the currently focused container or window to the selected output, workspace, container, window.
 Non-matching input is handled like with `move-focused-to-workspace`.
 * `swap-focused-with` swaps the currently focused window or container with the one selected from the menu program.
 * `next-window (all-workspaces|current-workspace)` & `prev-window